Don-Donn/Car-Rental/README.md

 - **Admin Account Management**: Table listing admin accounts with columns for username and actions (e.g., edit password).

-- **Edit Account**: Form for editing an admin account, allowing changes to the username and password.
+- **Edit Account**: Form for editing an admin account, allowing changes to the password.

 - **Add Account**: Form for adding a new admin account with fields for username and password.